mids-w203/reading/ols_regression_is_a_plug_in_estimator_of_the_blp.md

-# Reading: OLS Regression Estimates the BLP
+# Foundations of Agnostic Statistics

 Please read section 4.0, 4.1, 4.1.1, and 4.1.2 in *Foundations of Agnostic Statistics*.